-July 28, 2005 - CNN reports that more than a dozen unexploded bombs were found in a car at Luton station in north London five days after the attack.
+July 28, 2005 - CNN reports that more than a dozen unexploded bombs are found in a car at Luton station in north London five days after the July 7 attack.

 September 16, 2005 - Police search homes and businesses in northern England in connection with the bombings, but make no arrests.

 May 11, 2006 - The British government releases two reports, concluding the bombers acted without the assistance of foreign terrorists.

 March 22, 2007 - Three men are arrested in connection with the attack.
 Two are arrested at Manchester Airport, where they are preparing to catch a plane to Pakistan.
 The third man is arrested at a house in Leeds.
 The three men are arrested on suspicion of the commission, preparation or instigation of acts of terrorism under the Terrorism Act 2000.